 Consider a guard support

 It can be helpful to ward off predators by using guard support which could be either a trained dog or a rooster which will look after its flock.
 If predators approach a rooster will call out and will move all the chickens to safety, giving you potential time to get out and scare the creature off.

-There are also systems which can be installed such as reflective tape and other reflective items, as well as motion detector systems which shine lights if a predator approaches the flock, scaring them off.
+There are also systems that can be installed such as reflective tape and other reflective items, as well as motion detector systems that shine lights if a predator approaches the flock, scaring them off.